RaphaelHebert/nsdpy/READMEfunctions.md

 - args.TAXIDS(BOOL):if the function should writes a text file with the accession numbers and their TaxIDS table or not
 - verb(INT): verbose or quiet options
 - classif (INT, or LIST): if LIST correspond to a list of taxonomic levels names entered by the user, if INT [0, infinite[
+- args.information (BOOL) option to add taxomomic information to results

 - **params**:
   -querykey(STRING) the query_key returned by a search with the esearch E-utility in history mode, text format. exp: "1".